Jake-Jensen/Battle-Net-Launcher-Lite/README.md

 </br> Run

 # Compiling instructions
-Download your selective OS branch (Windows for Windows, Linux/GNU for Ubuntu, MacOS for MacOS)
+Download your selective OS branch (Windows for Windows, Linux/GNU for Ubuntu, MacOS for MacOS (Currently on available for Windows)
 </br> Open the .sln file with Visual Studio
 </br> Click "Build" in the top bar of Visual Studio
 </br> Exit and run the now compiled .exe